lbxa/maybelucas.com/README.md

 I'm Lucas.
 Currently a third-year student at **UNSW Sydney**.
 When I'm not coding I'm either slinging drinks 🍹 or surfing the Maroubra rights 🏄🏻.

-## Coding Projects 💻

-- [brainfreeze.org](http://brainfreeze.org) — The HSC's hedge against future pandemics.
-- Moose — Crypto algorithm trading suite using technical analysis strategies; recorded a daily profit of 3% on average.
-- Summer — Personal AI Assistant running on a NodeJS engine with GraphQL to manage the 8+ APIs providing data to its mind.
-- #TBA# — The Sydney nightlife needs some revitalising....
-- UNSW Dreams — A fun little app we built in CS1531 at UNSW.
-Took the front-end a bit further.
-- maybelucas.com — My personal website that’s built with some cool graphics 👀.

 ## Manifesto 📜

 ### 1. Master the Moment